srobo/docs/competition-simulator/programming.md

 ### Ruggeduino

-Your robot has 5 microswitches and 6 distance sensors, attached to the digital and analogue pins respectively.
+Your robot has five microswitches and six distance sensors, attached to the digital and analogue pins respectively.
 These are all attached to a single ruggeduino.

 Because these sensors are pre-attached to the ruggeduino, you do not need to set its `pin_mode`.